Invariant Graph Transformer for Out-of-Distribution Generalization: Experiments

 \subsubsection{Datasets}

-We employ a synthetic dataset (GOOD-Motif) and four real-world datasets (GOOD-HIV, DrugOOD, GOOD-SST2, GOOD-Twitter) for the graph classification task~\cite{gui2022good}.
+We employ a synthetic dataset (GOOD-Motif) and four real-world datasets (GOOD-HIV, DrugOOD, GOOD-SST2, and GOOD-Twitter) for the graph classification task~\cite{gui2022good}.
 For the synthetic dataset, we use both the base and size splits of GOOD-Motif.
 For molecular property prediction tasks, we apply the scaffold and size splits of GOOD-HIV, and the assay split of DrugOOD to evaluate the performance of our method across various shifts.
 Additionally, GOOD-SST2 and GOOD-Twitter are graph-based natural language processing datasets, characterized by variations in sentence lengths.
 We report accuracy for GOOD-Motif, GOOD-SST2 and GOOD-Twitter, and ROC-AUC scores for GOOD-HIV and DrugOOD.
+The dataset statistics are presented in Table~\ref{tab:datasetstatistic}.
+More details on the datasets are in Appendix~\ref{sec:dataset-detail}.